shirsbrunner/shirsbrunner.github.io/src/articles/20210310_theeleventyexperiment/article.md

 ## Update Nov 2024
 The page now has a very basic type-tester (That will need some additional work).
 I'm not really sure on how to best organize things – assuming, I can do two different pages from one template (or from one folder with two templates and two texts so that shared ressources like webfont-files are still organized neatly).
 Not sure on how to do that yet.
 Also, the nav is now too big for the 320 mobile view.

+## Update Dez 2024
+Now on eleventy 3.0.
+Typesamples are now a partial and thus very easy to update or change.
+I feel like I missed a lot by not using partials before (and coding every single one of them on the corresponding page, the updates...).
+This might lead to changing the type-testers again (or at least linking them to the corresponding article).